Joanna-Julianna/web-crawler/README.md

     gradlew test --tests CrawlerControllerTest

-What could I do if I have more time
+What would I do if I have got more time
 --------------------
 1. Add profile for integration tests